 If you are looking for some alerts that you can set up to keep an eye on things, then you are in the right place.

 We can all agree that time is a luxury in the hospitality industry.
 That is why you hired a company to manage your online brand!
 You don't have the time to make sure that everything is on the up and up, but you still want to make sure that you know where the account stands when you get a chance to take a look.

 That is where these wonderful alerts come in handy.

-What is A Custom Alert in Google Analytics
+What Is A Custom Alert in Google Analytics

 These custom alerts are your eyes and ears.
-They help you keep an eye on analytic-related events that are important to your business.
-The “alert” part comes into play because you can have Google Analytics alert you if condition X or condition Y is met -- or not met.
+They help you keep an eye on analytics-related events that are important to your business.
+The "alert" part comes into play because you can have Google Analytics alert you if condition X or condition Y is met -- or not met.
 Let me give you a few common examples:

 Let's say that you want to be alerted when there is an increase in people coming to your website.
 You might be testing new promotion channels to see if they help increase your goal completions.
 Whatever the case may be, you will want to set up an alert that gives you a heads up when the increase passes a threshold that you determine.
 I typically set one up to alert me when there is a 20% increase, but it will always depend on the type of traffic that you are getting.
 20% of 10 is a lot less than 20% of 10,000.
 Just keep that in mind.

 You can't just pay attention to the good.
 It would help if you also kept an eye on things so that they don't spiral out of control.
 Just like you set up an alert to let you know when something you did went right, you should set one up to let you know when things have gone south.
 Setting up an alert that lets you know when there is a significant traffic drop can let you know if your website is having issues.
 Maybe your domain expired, or there was an issue with a developer.
 Setting this up to monitor daily can help you stop a problem like this dead in its tracks.

 Website Usability Issues